mvt-project/mvt/docs/docker.md

     ghcr.io/mvt-project/mvt
 ```

 If you built the image from source, replace `ghcr.io/mvt-project/mvt` with `mvt`.
-You do not need to mount the entire `/var/run` directory.